-The Senate Finance Committee Report to the 2003 tax bill suggested that allowing a tax deduction for punitive damages "undermines the societal role of punitive damages in discouraging and penalizing the activities or actions for which punitive damages are imposed."15 The Committee Report suggested that taxpayers will not be burdened by this disallowance, because taxpayers should readily be able to determine what is not deductible.
-After all, says the Senate Finance Committee Report, taxpayers can make ready reference to pleadings filed with the court, and plaintiffs already have to make such a determination (that is, what is punitive and what is not) to determine their gross income.16
+The Senate Finance Committee Report to the 2003 tax bill suggested that allowing a tax deduction for punitive damages "undermines the societal role of punitive damages in discouraging and penalizing the activities or actions for which punitive damages are imposed."15 The Committee Report suggested that taxpayers will not be burdened by this disallowance, because taxpayers should readily be able to make a determination what is not deductible.
+After all, says the Senate Finance Committee Report, taxpayers can make ready reference to pleadings filed with the court, and plaintiffs already have to make such a determination (that is, what is punitive and what is not) in order to determine their gross income.16

 Unfortunately, I believe that both of these statements are incorrect.
 A reference to the pleadings filed with the court is often not enough to determine if the recovery ought to be treated as punitive for tax purposes.
-The verdict is the most telling item (does it say for punitive damages"?).
+The verdict is the most telling item (does it say "\$ for punitive damages"?).
 Even so, the fact that under current law, recipients of punitive damages are always taxable on them does not mean that plaintiffs can easily make that determination.
-This is so particularly in cases settled on appeal, although the Service sometimes argues that punitive damages characterization is appropriate even where punitives
+This is so particularly in cases settled on appeal, though the Service sometimes argues that punitive damages characterization is appropriate even where punitives are merely requested in a complaint, but there has been no verdict.